The 25 Worst Trades in NBA History

 5. Oklahoma City Thunder trade James Harden

 The Oklahoma City Thunder took James Harden with the third overall pick in 2009.
 Off the bench, he quickly became a high-volume scoring sixth man for three seasons.
 But just prior to the 2012-13 season, the Thunder dealt Harden to the Houston Rockets in return for Kevin Martin, Jeremy Lamb, and draft picks that were used on Steven Adams and Mitch McGary.
-Harden immediately transformed into a star, averaging 27 points per game over the last four years with the Rockets.
+Harden immediately transformed into a star, averaging 27.9 points and 7.7 assists per game with the Rockets.

 6. San Antonio Spurs trade Dennis Rodman to Chicago Bulls